 - Six or more additional philosophy courses

-See Philosophy in the UI General Catalog to learn more about the major and graduating with honors.
+See Philosophy in the UI General Catalog to learn more about the major or minor and graduating with honors.

 Courses for Nonmajors

 Many philosophy courses are approved to fulfill General Education Program requirements.
 Some make interesting choices as electives for students in a variety of majors.
 Here are a few of them: